-Name of injured School: HGSHJR/ SR
+Name of injured School: HGSHJR/SR

-Age Sex Parents or Gu ardians
+Age Sex Parents or Guardians

 Class or Grade Date Time

-What was the person doin g when hurt?
+What was the person doir ng when hurt?
 (Operation)

 Nature of Injury

-First Aid Given

-By whom
+by whom

-Location of Accident

-Unsafe act

-School Nurse Notified: Ye esNoBy whom Time
+Time

 Building Principal Notifie d: YesNoBy whom Time

 Parents/Guardians Notific ed: YesNoBy whom Time

-Returned to ClassSent H
+Action taken by parents: Returned to ClassSent F HomeTo Nurse

+HospitalOther

 Care or treatment by doct or?

 Name

 Names of witnesses to acc cident:

-oleted and filed with the School the services of the school nurse
+ol Nurse for any student having a se or doctor, or keeps him/her out

-Report Com nleted By Date
+Report Com nleted Rv Date